-Rhythm is a biopharmaceutical company focused on the development and commercialization of novel peptide therapeutics for the treatment of gastrointestinal (GI) diseases, and genetic deficiencies that result in metabolic disorders.
+Rhythm is a biopharmaceutical company developing peptide therapeutics for the treatment of gastrointestinal (GI) diseases and obesity, including obesity caused by genetic deficiencies in the MC4 pathway.
 Our lead product candidate, relamorelin

 , is a potent, best-in-class, Phase 2 ghrelin agonist for the treatment of diabetic gastroparesis, a GI complication of diabetes, and other GI functional disorders.
 We are also developing a second product candidate, RM-493